franiglesias/bdd-example/README.md

 First, we will create an acceptance test using the data in the example, performing the calls to the endpoints as needed.

 When POSTing and PATCHing we will not have a direct outcome.
-We can only test trough the GET /api/todo endpoint.
+We can only test trough the `GET /api/todo` endpoint.
 We can use the Location header.

-Our test should fail because of the right reason, so our first target should be to make the acceptance test fail because the GET /api/todo doesn't return the task list as we expected (It returns an empty list, for example).
+Our test must fail because of the right reason, so our first target should be to make the acceptance test fail because the `GET /api/todo` doesn't return the task list as we expected (It returns an empty list, for example).

 This means that we will have to develop/configure all things needed to have live API endpoints: